(Geo)Science Communication School

 - to write scientific papers,

-- to structure poster and talks for conference presentation,
+- to structure posters and talks for conference presentations,

 - to write proposals at international level,

 The school has the aim of offering overview and training of scientific communication skills in all its forms.
-The school will treat communication not only with an “educative aim” but also with a “scientific aim”.
+It will treat communication not only with an “educative aim” but also with a “scientific aim”.
 The lecturers will therefore not only present an overview of science communication from a theoretical point of view, but also will offer practical activities on abstract/paper writing and poster editing, on proposal and report drafting, and on how to improve communication to policymakers.
-All the lectures will be accompanied by laboratories and students will experience concrete activities, for example
+All the lectures will be accompanied by laboratories and students will experience concrete activities.